-If you are looking for a tool to get your feet wet, you will love TinkerCAD’s intuitive approach to common concepts, and tools in free CAD software.
+If you are looking for a tool to get your feet wet, you will love TinkerCAD’s intuitive approach to common concepts, and tools in the free CAD software.
 It also can be used for laser cutting.

-In addition to standard tools like move, scale, extrude etc., the free CAD software features advanced tools such as sweep, plane cut, bend, shear, and inset.
+In addition to standard tools like move, scale, extrude, the free CAD software features advanced tools such as sweep, plane cut, bend, shear, and inset.
 The other big selling point is its AutoUV facility, that allows you to export an unfolded image of your model’s surface for painting and texturing.
 Additional features include magnet masking, virtual mirroring for symmetrical modeling, and sculpting capabilities.

 Wings 3D’s range of features is exactly right for beginners who don’t want to get overwhelmed, and yet get a thorough foundation in 3D modeling.
 At the same time, there are enough advanced features present to make this program favorable for professional users as well.